MikaKat/pneumonia-detection-cnn/README.md

   where all three readers agreed it reaches 0.849, on single opinions 0.669, and two individual readers differ from each other by 0.122.
 It is not possible to say from these numbers how much is the model and how much is the label.
-- The label definition for the VinDr run was changed after the result was known, from "one reader suffices" to a majority of readers.
-Both numbers are reported side by side and the pre-registered gate stands as failed.
-The majority rule is pre-registered for the next external set rather than applied backwards.
+- After examining the prespecified binary target structure—pneumonia versus no pneumonia—a more plausible majority rule was added for VinDr: at least two of three readers must identify the finding.
+This decision was made after the first result was known, so it remains a post-hoc analysis.
+Both definitions are reported side by side, and the prespecified gate remains failed.
 - A blinded re-read of the disputed cases was attempted and did not settle them.
   Its two control groups separated at p = 0.066, which means the read was not sharp enough to interpret.
 This is recorded because the controls are what